avigailtaylor/GeneFEAST/user_guide.md

 ### Running GeneFEAST

+Below are simple/quickstart instructions for setting up and running GeneFEAST.
 Users with more computational experience can refer to the note at the [end of this section](#advanced).

 <br>